robertorcosta/azure-docs.pt-br/articles/azure-functions/durable/durable-functions-cloud-backup.md

 * `E2_GetFileList`
 * `E2_CopyFileToBlob`

-As seções a seguir explicam a configuração e o código que C# é usado para scripts.
+The following sections explain the configuration and code that is used for C# scripting.
 O código para desenvolvimento no Visual Studio é exibido no final do artigo.

 ## <a name="the-cloud-backup-orchestration-visual-studio-code-and-azure-portal-sample-code"></a>A orquestração de backup de nuvem (código de exemplo do Visual Studio Code e do portal do Azure)